webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

+---
+title: What, Why and How
+type: docs
+weight: 2
+---

 # What is WebRTC.

 WebRTC is both an API and Protocol.
 The WebRTC protocol is a set of rules for two agents to negotiate bi-directional secure communication.
 The WebRTC API was designed just for Javascript.
 This Javascript API then allows web developers to use the WebRTC protocol in the browser.